 All money received must be recorded on the Income Management System.
 The S.151 Officer will direct how this income will be recorded, stored securely and then transferred to be paid in to the Council's bank account.
 No deductions are to be made from such monies unless specifically authorised by the S.151 Officer.
-Personal cheques must not be cashed out of monies held on behalf of the Council.
 Refunds must be made through the payments system to the original card holders.
 Where this is not possible then to do this a Payment Request must be used and appropriately authorised.
 Where refunds are being made using Payment Requests consideration should be made of whether the transactions could be considered to be Money laundering.
 Any queries about this should be referred to the S.151 Officer.

-The S.151 Officer is responsible for ensuring adequate arrangements are in place to record, secure, collect and deposit cash and cheques into the Council's bank account.
+The S.151 Officer is responsible for ensuring adequate arrangements are in place to record, secure, collect and deposit cash and cheques into the councils bank account.